salomondush/B-review/README.md

+NOTE: All projects done throught this course are branched to this project (master).
+To navigate other projects checkout each branch.

 # Project 0

-Web Programming with Python and
+Web Programming with Python and and javascript

 Website name: MySelf
     description: This website is going to depict my life, who I am as a person, my aspirations,